cosmo0/retropie-overlays/overlays_shaders_720p/README.md

 Emulators are configured so that your screen will switch to 720p, because it's much so faster.
 The overlays don't look as sharp as in 1080p obviously, but I don't find it distracting while playing.
 See below if you want to stay in 1080p, but be warned that a pi3 is not powerful enough to be both fast and good-looking at 1080p.
 Yes, even with a measly old Gameboy.

+## Shaders

-In 720p (the default), the 8 and 16 bit consoles use the crt-pi-curvature shader.
-It's nice-looking, and fast enough at this resolution.
+In 720p (the default), the 8 and 16 bit consoles use the `zfast_crt_720p_PI3` shader.
+It's nice-looking enough, and the fastest around.
-In 1080p, these systems use the crt-pi shader.
-While not as good looking as crt-pi-curvature, it's much faster, and crt-pi-curvature feels sluggish in comparison.

-PSX and N64 use the ghogan-crt shader because, while not as good looking as crt-pi, it's a bit faster.
-For instance, Moto Racer on PSX is as fast as no shader with ghogan-crt, drops a few frames here and there with crt-pi, and drops to an unplayable 15 to 30fps with crt-pi-curvature.

-Handheld consoles use the ghogan-lcd shader, which is amazingly gorgeous and always very fast.
+Handheld consoles use the `zfast_lcd_720p` shader, which is amazingly gorgeous and always very fast.

 If you use Retropie on a powerful machine (so, not a pi), feel free to edit all cfg files to change the shader to something better; there are a lot of nice-looking shaders out there.
 Search for crt-royale, for instance.